 Your friend may be clingy for a variety of reasons, some of which are temporary while others are a part of their personality.
 Before broaching the issue with your friend, take a moment to assess the reasons for their behavior.
 If your friend is going through an uncertain period, it's understandable that they may require more of your time.
 In this case, put aside your own comfort level for a sec and help them through the rough patch.
 Temporary clinginess can happen when your friend experiences:

 - Personal loss from a death in the family

 - Moving to a new town

 - Having their best friend move away

-If your friend hasn't recently undergone a major life change like those listed above, he or she may just be a clingy person by nature.
+If your friend hasn't recently undergone a major life change like those listed above, they may just be a clingy or high-maintenance person by nature.
 Signs of clinginess include:

 - Repeated phone calls and/or emails throughout a day

 - A need to find out what you're up to, which may include questions about other friends you're spending time with